-The objectives of the arts interrelate with each other and form the basis of the students' experience in the arts.
-Personal engagement surrounds the student at the center and connects them directly with each of the other objectives.
+The arts objectives interrelate with each other and form the basis of the student's experience in the arts.
+Personal engagement surrounds the student at the center and connects directly with each of the other objectives.
 The course objectives are closely aligned to the four arts assessment criteria: